ValerioS05/pj2Quizzer/README.md

 ### 2. Logo
 - The page has a logo representing an identifier for the website.
 ### 3 Personalization
-- The user can insert a personal username, facilitating personalization
+- The user can insert a personal username, facilitating personalization.
 ### 4 Popups
-- The site uses Popups to direct the user through the quiz making easier the navigation
+- The site uses Popups to direct the user through the quiz making easier the navigation.
 ### 5 Game modes
-- Three different levels
+- Three different difficulties.
 ### 6 Countdown timer
-- Used to enhance the user experience and give a sense of urgency or deadline
+- Used to enhance the user experience and give a sense of urgency or deadline.
 ### 7 Visual Feedbacks
 - Provided the user with visual feedbacks when answering the question.
 Mainly color feedback where correct is green and wrong is red.
 - Provided counters tha dynamically updates the user on their progress in real time.
 - Provided a score counter, real-time feedback over the user performance through the quiz
 ### 8 Results
-- Once quiz is completed the users receive detailed results including a feedback over the perfomance
+- Once quiz is completed the users receive detailed results including a feedback over the perfomance.
-- the total score
+- the total score.
-- the time used to complete the quiz
+- the time used to complete the quiz.
 ### 9 Responsive Design
 - Quizzer is designed to be responsive, contains 3 different way of layout depending on the devices width.
 - Mobile first layout,going to tablets and larger screens like laptops.
-- Differences in layout are for screens with width of 600px or larger
+- Differences in layout are for screens with width of 600px or larger.
-- Changes again with 1200px or larger
+- Changes again with 1200px or larger.
 ### 10 Accessibility
 - The quiz can be played without using a mouse, (I played the game several times using only Tab and Enter keys.)
 - It follow the layout of the pages, the source code is made using clear and understandable text, label preced the username input, links have a clear destination and added aria-labels.